blockforgewp/blockforge-wp/README.md

 BlockForge WP is built for WordPress and is intended to follow GPL-compatible licensing requirements for WordPress-related code where applicable.

+Customers may use and adapt the included WordPress code as a foundation for their own WordPress projects and client work, according to the license terms included with the commercial package.
-However, BlockForge WP is also a commercial product.

-The BlockForge WP name, brand, logo, paid documentation, commercial packaging, demo materials, private repositories, and distribution assets are not provided for resale as a competing product.
+BlockForge WP is also a commercial product.
+The BlockForge WP name, brand, logo, paid documentation, commercial packaging, customer-only distribution assets, private repositories, support access, license keys, and commercial materials may not be reused, repackaged, or resold as a competing product.

-Customers may use the package as a foundation for their own WordPress projects and client work, but they may not repackage, resell, or redistribute BlockForge WP itself as a competing starter framework, theme package, or commercial product.

 Full license details are provided with the commercial package.